kpatel7c8/makeMyList/README.md

 # makeMyList
 Movies Watchlist

-See it in action: https://kpatel7c8.github.io/makeMyList/
+See it in action at: https://kpatel7c8.github.io/makeMyList/

 Scope:
 To make a library application where user can add their favorite movies, shows, or books.
 I have used CSS grid to neatly display each title.